-If a student obtains 'C' or a better grade in any course, he/she will not be allowed to repeat the course for the purpose of grade improvement.
+If a student obtains 'C' or a better grade in any course, he/she will not be allowed to repeat the course

-'F' grades will not be counted for GPA calculation but will stay permanently on the Grade Sheet and Transcript.
-When a student will repeat a course in Resolution which he/she previously obtained 'F' grade, he/she will not be eligible to get a grade better than "B" in such a course.
-If a student obtains a grade lower than 'B' in a course, he/she will be allowed to repeat the course only once for the purpose of grade improvement by forgoing his/her earlier grade, but he/she will not be eligible to get a grade better than 'B' in such a course.
-A student will be permitted to repeat for grade improvement purposes a maximum of four courses in B.Sc Engg. and BURP programmes and a maximum of five courses in B Arch programme.
+'F' grades will not be counted for GPA calculation Amended but will stay permanently on the Grade Sheet and Vide A.C Transcript.
+When a student will repeat a course in Resolution which he/she previously obtained 'F' grade, he/she dated 28will not be eligible to get a grade better than "B" in 12-98 such a course. (effective If a student obtains a grade lower than 'B' in a course, from the he/she will be allowed to repeat the course only once term for the purpose of grade improvement by forgoing commencin his/her earlier grade, but he/she will not be eligible to g on get a grade better than 'B' in such a course.
+A student 6.12.1998 will be permitted to repeat for grade improvement and purposes a maximum of four courses in B.Sc Engg.

+courses in B Arch programme.